-The white paper says animal ag actually accounts for around 87 percent of annual greenhouse gas emissions.
-It also says the annual methane emissions from animal ag alone causes more incremental global warming than the annual CO2 emissions from all fossil fuel sources combined.
+The white paper says animal agriculture accounts for around 87 percent of annual greenhouse gas emissions.
+It also says the annual methane emissions from animal agriculture alone causes more incremental global warming than the annual CO2 emissions from all fossil fuel sources combined.

 In its conclusion, the report illustrates ‘the need to transition to a global plant-based economy first and that blindly eliminating fossil fuel usage first will accelerate the warming of the planet’.